 12 Fruits That Cause Gas and a List of Non-Gassy Fruit Alternatives

-If you are experiencing digestive problems and are wondering whether a certain type of fruit could be the culprit, this page lists the 10 worst fruits for excessive flatulence, stomach cramps and belly bloat.
+If you are experiencing digestive problems and are wondering whether a certain type of fruit could be the culprit, this page lists the 12 worst fruits for excessive flatulence, belly bloat, tummy pain and even diarrhea.